 7. Spicy Bush Basil

 The cutie of the basil garden, Spicy Bush basil has tiny leaves on small, mounded plants, which are perfect for pots or lining the garden in bonsai-like fashion.
-It only takes a few of Spicy Bush basil’s intensely flavored leaves to add a punch to a sauce or soup.
+It only takes a few of this variety’s intensely flavored leaves to add a punch to a sauce or soup.
 The plants are a soft green and about 8 to 10 inches in height and width, with 1/2- to 1-inch-long leaves.

 8. Purple Ruffles Basil

 A feathery variation of Dark Opal, Purple Ruffles adds another dimension to the landscape, floral arrangements or garnishes.
 It has the same flavor as Opal and can be used similarly.
 It is a 16- to 20-inch-tall plant with 2- to 3-inch-long leaves.

 9. Sweet Basil

 This basil cultivar is the best choice for Italian sauces and soups and for making pesto.
 Varieties include Genovese, Napoletano, Italian Large Leaf and Lettuce Leaf.
 Plants range from 14 to 30 inches tall and are prolific in hot, sunny locations.
 Harvest the top four leaves often to keep the plant growing and sweetly flavored.

 An Asian variety with a distinct, spicy, anise-clove flavor, quite unlike common sweet basil, sweet Thai is a must-have addition to Asian cuisine and makes a nice addition to the herb garden for fragrance and color.
 It has purple stems and blooms with green leaves reaching 12 to 16 inches tall.